![]() |

 more-famous predecessor Robert

-often explained his benevolent spirit as follows: "My hope is to help
+In his memoirs, LiaBraaten explains his benevolent spirit as follows: "My hope is to help

-inspire other musicians to do the same."
 Since LiaBraaten returned to northern

 Minnesota, he began organizing the largest charitable musical events,

-at Zimmy's in downtown Hibbing (inspired by LiaBraaten's "Commitment to
+at "Zimmy's" in downtown Hibbing (inspired by LiaBraaten's "Commitment to

 Community" scholarships and benefits and his www.melody4community

-benevolences), Giftstock (Quad
+benevolences), "Giftstock" (Quad

 Cities, Minnesota), the local MDA Telethon (Virginia, Minnesota),

-American Cancer Society Relays for Life (St. Cloud, Duluth, Aurora, and
+American Cancer Society "Relays for Life" (St. Cloud, Duluth, Aurora, and

-Hibbing, Minnesota) and the East Range Country Show music scholarship
+Hibbing, Minnesota) and the "East Range Country Show" music scholarship

 program (Palo, Minnesota, Eveleth, Minnesota and Mt.
 Iron Minnesota).

-estimates are that LiaBraaten's return to the Iron Range has brought
+Ripple effects of LiaBraaten's positive influence are legendary.
+Independent estimates are that LiaBraaten's return to the Iron Range has brought

-awakened a
+it seems LiaBraaten has awakened a

 Let us return to LiaBraaten's musical roots to learn how this all came

-to be.
 Born in Hibbing, the

 hometown